gpertea/gffread/README.md

 Use `gffread -h` to see the command line usage options.

 ## Installation
-Building this program from source requires the [GCLib](../../../gclib) code library.
+Building this program from source requires the [GCLib](../../../gclib) source code library.
+The `make` command should automatically fetch the latest gclib version from the repository if no `../gclib` directory is found.

 ```
   cd /some/build/dir